DEFRA/adp-flux-core/README.md

 # adp-flux-core
 Flux v2 configuration for ADP cluster core components amd services

+## Introduction
+This repository contains the Flux configuration for the ADP cluster core components and services.
+The repository is structured to support multiple environments (snd, dev, tst, pre, prd) and multiple clusters per environment.
+The repository is structured as follows:

 ## Repository Structure
-The repository is structured as follows:

 * `clusters` - Flux configuration for the Flux System (controllers etc) per environment
 * `infra` - Flux configuration for the core services e.g. Nginx Plus per environment